 Are you looking for a good idea for a research project for your social psychology class?
 Social behavior is a rich topic with plenty of fun and fascinating areas to explore.
 Here are just a few different research questions that you might want to investigate further:

 - How do implicit attitudes influence how we respond to other people?

 - People sometimes mistakenly believe that social psychology is simply demonstrating things that are common sense.
 Find examples of social psychology research that reveals how social behavior isn't always as we expect it to be.
 Milgram's obedience experiment is one good example.

-- How to people respond when nonverbal communication does match up to verbal behavior (for example, saying you feel great when your facial expressions and tone of voice indicate otherwise).
+- How to people respond when nonverbal communication does not match up to verbal behavior (for example, saying you feel great when your facial expressions and tone of voice indicate otherwise).
 Which signal do people respond to most strongly?